javalin/website/pages/docs.md

     .disableDynamicGzip() // don't gzip any dynamic responses (static files are still gzipped) .maxBodySizeForRequestCache(long) // set max body size for request cache .port(port) // set the port
-    .requestLogger( ... ) // configure Javalin to use the supplied RequestLogger .server( ... ) // see section below
+    .requestLogger( ... ) // see section below
+    .server( ... ) // see section below
     .sessionHandler( ... ) // see section below
     .start(); // start the server (has to be called last)